Answers to Reverse Mortgages

 What is the interest rate?

 The interest rate depends on the Reverse Mortgage program one chooses.
 The rate is made up of a margin and an index.
 The initial rate is determined at the time of closing.
 The FHA interest rate adjusts monthly or annually, or can be fixed.
-The initial interest rate is based on the LIBOR (London Inter-Bank Offered Rate) or the 1-year U.S. Treasury Index and the expected interest rate, used for projections, is based on the LIBOR SWAP or the 10-year U.S. Treasury.
+The initial interest rate is based on the Constant Maturity Rate (CMT) or the 1-year U.S. Treasury Index and the expected interest rate, used for projections, is based on the CMT or the 10-year U.S. Treasury.

 The adjustable rate does not affect the amount of money received, but rather affects the amount that is required to be paid back when the loan is repaid.
 Interest is only charged on monies that are withdrawn.
 With the HECM Adjustable Rate program any money left in the line of credit has a growth rate.

 July 18, 2005 brought the long awaited approval of the “Rate Lock-in” or Principal Limit Protection for HECM Reverse Mortgages.
 This HUD policy reduces some of the uncertainty of the loan amount between the time of application and the closing date.

 To understand the value of this, you need to know how the loan amount is determined: The loan amount, or Principal Limit, of a Reverse Mortgage is determined by the age of the youngest borrower (or Eligible Non-borrowing Spouse), the home value or FHA lending limit, and the Expected Interest Rate.
-The Expected Interest Rate is based on the LIBOR SWAP or the 10-year U.S. Treasury and changes weekly for calculation purposes.
+The Expected Interest Rate is based on the CMT/10-year U.S. Treasury and changes weekly for calculation purposes.
 Prior to the Principal Limit Protection, the Principal Limit could not be determined until the week of closing because the Expected Interest Rate changes weekly.

 Because of The Principal Limit Protection, when the borrower closes, the Principal Limit can be calculated using the Expected Interest Rate at the time of application or at closing, whichever is lower.
 Sometimes the rate can change enough between the time of application until closing making a several thousand dollar difference in funds available to the borrower(s)